TomInTheBytes/Cyber-Journal/docs/pages/writeups/writeups.md

 # Overview
 I occassionally participate in a capture the flag (CTF) events.
-I attempt to create write-ups for these to formally store the knowledge and support other looking for answers.
+I attempt to create write-ups for these to formally store the knowledge and support others looking for answers.